-The Hungarian economy had grown strongly, by 4.9 percent in the second quarter of 2018 relative to a year earlier.
-Data on economic activity suggested that robust economic growth was likely to continue.
-Labour demand remained strong.
-The unemployment rate had fallen to a historically low level.
-Lending to the corporate and household sectors had continued to expand in August; however, the proportion of long-term, fixed-rate lending to the corporate sector continued to be low.
+According to preliminary data, the Hungarian economy had grown strongly, by 4.8 percent in the third quarter of 2018 relative to a year earlier.
+Labour demand had remained strong.
+The unemployment rate had stayed close to its historically low level.
+Lending to the corporate and household sectors had continued to expand in September; however, the proportion of long-term, fixed-rate lending to the corporate sector had continued to be low.

 Looking ahead, economic growth was expected to continue across a broad range of sectors.
 The general strengthening of domestic demand would continue to play a central role in economic output developments.
-In the Council's assessment, GDP growth would pick up and stand at 4.4 percent in 2018, then, if the assumptions of the current projection held, it would slow down gradually from 2019.
+In the Council's assessment, GDP growth would pick up and stand at 4.4 percent in

+2018, then, if the assumptions of the current projection held, it would slow down gradually from 2019.
 Meanwhile, the country's current account balance was expected to remain in positive territory over the longer term as well.

-On the whole, sentiment in international financial markets had deteriorated in the period since the Council's previous interest rate decision.
-Expectations related to the monetary policy stance of the world's major central banks as well as news about international trade policies, developments in the supply of crude oil and Italy's government budget had been the main factors influencing investors' appetite for risk.
+Sentiment in international financial markets had been volatile in the period since the Council's previous interest rate decision.
+News about international trade policies, Italy's government budget and the slowdown in global economic growth had been the main factors influencing investors' appetite for risk.
 The current volatile international environment continued to suggest a more cautious approach.
 The Bank assessed these developments in light of their relevance to its primary objective, i.e. the sustainable achievement of the inflation target, focusing on their persistence.
-Monetary conditions in the euro area might remain loose.
+According to market expectations monetary conditions in the euro area remained loose.
 The ECB's decisions might have a significant influence on the Magyar Nemzeti Bank's monetary policy.